West Seattle star Nate Pryor picks Washington

 It remains to be seen if the late additions of Pryor and former O’Dea High standout guard Michael Carter III, who verbally committed to UW on Friday will offset the departures of forward Michael Porter Jr., guards Daejon Davis and Blake Harris – all top 100 recruits – and forward Mamoudou Diarra.

-Garfield High guard Jaylen Nowell, a four-star prospect, is the only originally member still remaining in UW’s 2017 recruiting class.
+Garfield High guard Jaylen Nowell, a four-star prospect, is the only originaly member still remaining in UW’s 2017 recruiting class.

 “The key to recruiting is obviously trust and a couple of these recruits didn’t know who I was and that makes it a little bit difficult,” Hopkins said Friday during an interview with KJR-AM radio when talking about UW’s recruiting class.
 “At the end of the day this whole thing works because values align and you want people that want to be here.
-You sell your vision and if they don’t want that they’ve got to go the other way and we wish them the best.
+You sell your vision and if they don’t want that they’ve got to go the other way and we wish them the best.”

-Pryor fills a void for the Huskies who are in need of a playmaker after losing do-everything guad Markelle Fultz to the NBA draft and Davis and Harris.
+Pryor fills a void for the Huskies who are in need of a playmaker after losing do-everything guard Markelle Fultz to the NBA draft and Davis and Harris.

 Seemingly, Pryor will compete with David Crisp, a 6-foot junior next season, for point guard duties.
-If the Husky newcomer prevails and wins then job then theoretically Crisp, UW’s leading returning scorer who averaged 13.8 points last season, moves back to a shooting guard role where he’s been more productive.
+If the Husky newcomer prevails and wins the job, then theoretically Crisp, UW’s leading returning scorer who averaged 13.8 points last season, moves back to a shooting guard role where he’s been more productive.

 Below are video highlights of Pryor.